-News reports about the Kalamazoo Uber driver picking up fares between killings and the New York attack suspect charged with federal terrorism offenses, put the efficacy of digital screening into question.
+News reports about the Kalamazoo Uber driver picking up fares between killings and the New York attack suspect charged with federal terrorism offenses put the efficacy of digital screening into question.
 Background check requirements for rideshare drivers vary from state to state.
 In 2016, Uber and Lyft agreed to allow drivers in the state of Massachusetts to undergo additional governmental checks.
-Surprisingly, 8,000 hired drivers reportedly failed the Massachusetts’ background check.
-Also disconcerting, more than 1,500 drivers were rejected for violent crime charges and 51 sex offenders were indentified.
+Surprisingly, 8,000 hired drivers reportedly failed Massachusetts’ background check.
+Also disconcerting, more than 1,500 drivers were rejected for violent crime charges and 51 sex offenders were identified.

 Uber argued that the more in-depth background checks unfairly reach too far back and are unjust to drivers.
 With the exception of New York, Uber and Lyft do not use the more expensive and thorough process of fingerprint-based background checks as required by Taxi companies.
 Instead, both companies prefer being able to hire new drivers quickly at a lower cost.

 Uber conducts digital screening with a startup called Checkr and Lyft contracts with Sterling Talent Solutions.
-Both companies use Social Security numbers to review driving and criminal histories in national, state and local databases such as the U.S. Department of Justice National Sex Offender Public Website.
+Both companies use Social Security numbers to review driving and criminal histories in national, state, and local databases such as the U.S. Department of Justice National Sex Offender Public Website.